vannara43/project114/README.md

 # Project-114/Project E-Com

-About this site:
+About this site: <br/>
-Ecommerce site in construction.
+Ecommerce site in construction.<br/>
-SQL relational database has been established
+SQL relational database has been established<br/>
-DotNet Middle Tier has been established
+DotNet Middle Tier has been established<br/>
-React has been created.
+React has been created.<br/>

 Tech Stack: SQL, .NET C#, Node, JavaScript, React, HTML, CSS, GIT, POSTMAN, Bootstrap, SSMS